 Insurance Red-Teaming Plugins

-The Insurance Red-Teaming Plugins are a specialized suite designed for AI systems operating in health insurance contexts.
-These plugins test critical insurance compliance functions including HIPAA-compliant PHI handling, provider network accuracy, and non-discriminatory coverage determinations.
+The Insurance Red-Teaming Plugins are a specialized suite designed for AI systems operating in insurance contexts including health, property, auto, life, and general/commercial insurance.
+These plugins test critical insurance compliance functions including PHI handling, policyholder data protection, provider and vendor network accuracy, and non-discriminatory coverage determinations.

 Why Insurance Red-Teaming Matters